University of Technology Sydney

 The learning activities in this subject involve a variety of face-to-face lectures, class discussions, tutorials, online learning, independent research, and a formal examination.
 Lectures involve face-to-face content delivery employing the use of media and electronic resources to enhance the theoretical delivery of the subject.

 The program utilises case studies, student group work, student presentations and experiential exercises to link theory and application.
-Emphasis will be placed on independent student pre-reading of subject material to facilitate greater understanding of each lecture topic area and fruitful class discussion on key issues.
-Students are further supported through the use of UTS Online offering subject material and supporting information.
+Emphasis will be placed on independent student pre-reading of subject material to facilitate a greater understanding of each lecture topic area and fruitful class discussion on key issues.
+Students are further supported through the use of UTS Online, which offers subject material and supporting information.

 UTS staff believe that collaborative peer learning enhances learning.
 To facilitate this, some of the assessments are framed in such a way as to encourage group-based learning.
 Group learning activities are used to provoke participatory discussions and encourage multidisciplinary teamwork.
 In conjunction with the lectures, a project-based group assignment is undertaken.

-Students are expected to attend all lecture and workshop sessions and follow suggested learning patterns and activities.
-Students are also encouraged to participate actively in the group discussions that occur during the course as a means of receiving formative feedback on their understanding of the subject material.
+Students are expected to attend all lecture and tutorial sessions and follow suggested learning patterns and activities.
+Students are also encouraged to participate actively in group discussions during the course to receive formative feedback on their understanding of the subject material.

-Students will have several opportunities to receive feedback during the subject.
-The feedback provided will vary in form, purpose and in its degree of formality:
+Students will have several opportunities to receive feedback on the subject.
+The feedback provided will vary in form, purpose, and degree of formality:

 Formative feedback will be provided during the learning process, typically provided verbally by the subject's teaching staff.
-It will address the content of work and a student's approach to learning, both in general and more specific ‘assessment orientated’ terms.
+It will address the content of work and a student's approach to learning in general and more specific ‘assessment-orientated’ terms.
 It is designed to help students improve their performance in time for the submission of an assessment item.
-For this to occur students need to respond constructively to the feedback provided.
-This involves critically reflecting on advice given and in response altering the approach taken to a given assessment.
+For this to occur, students need to respond constructively to the feedback provided.
+This involves critically reflecting on advice given and, in response, altering the approach taken to a given assessment.
 Formative feedback may also, on occasion, be provided by other students.
 It is delivered informally, either in conversation during a tutorial or in the course of discussion at the scale of the whole class.
-It is the student’s responsibility to record any feedback given during meetings or studio sessions.
+The students are responsible for recording any feedback given during meetings or studio sessions.

 Summative feedback is provided in written form with all assessed work.
-It is published along with indicative grades online on Canvas.
+It is published online, along with indicative grades, on Canvas.
 Summative feedback focuses on assessment outcomes.
 It is used to indicate how successfully a student has performed in terms of specific assessment criteria.

 Content (topics)